YangPiCui/ErgonomicVerticalKeyboard/EVK_1.3/ElectronicsFirmwareAndSoftware/README.md

 				 ),
 };
 ```
+  * Or, in [QMK Configurator](https://config.qmk.fm/) press Ctrl+Shift+I to upload the info.json file to QMK Configurator to test the key display.

 ## 1. Wire up the Keyboard Matrix
 The QMK keyboard matrix for the EVK v1.3 in /handwired/evk/1_3/1_3.h